Get answers to your health care coverage questions.

 - What are the tax penalties for small businesses that do not sign up for health care coverage?

-- If you are a business owner with fewer than 50 full-time-equivalent (FTE) employees, you will not have to pay a penalty if you do not provide insurance to your employees.
-If you have 50 or more FTE employees and do not provide insurance to your employees, or the coverage you offer doesn’t meet certain minimum standards, you may be subject to penalties beginning in 2015.
+- If you are a business owner with fewer than 50 full time or full-time-equivalent (FTE) employees, you will not have to pay a penalty if you do not provide insurance to your employees.
+If you have 51-99 employees there is no penalty for not providing affordable or minimum essential coverage until 2016, however, you will be required to report to the IRS and DOL as to your FTE counts and any coverage you do provide starting in 2015.
+If you have 100 or more FTE employees and do not provide minimum essential coverage or affordable insurance to your employees, you may be subject to penalties starting in 2015.

 - What kind of coverage do I need to avoid the tax penalty?

-- If you’re covered by any of the following in 2014, you will not have to pay a tax penalty:
+- If you are covered by any of the following throughout 2014, you will not have to pay a tax penalty:

 - Is anyone exempt from the tax penalty?